hemisemidemipresent/btd6-modding-tutorial/README.md

 make sure you have no duplicate mods

-make sure you read the requirements of the mods you are using. some of them require gurren_core.dll for example, or your nkhook version might be outdated.
+make sure you read the requirements of the mods you are using. some of them require [gurren_core.dll](https://cdn.discordapp.com/attachments/504783182755921930/799372741056528414/Gurren_Core.dll) for example, or your nkhook version might be outdated.

 make sure you aren't using both expansion mods at once.

+### failed to load Il2cpp

+redownload the game and reinstall melonloader

 # Useful Links
 ## Discord Servers